-When it comes to promoting inclusivity, you’ll find no greater champion than Jamie Hoobanoff, founder of The Leadership Agency and speaker at HR Tech Summit New York.
+When it comes to promoting inclusivity, you’ll find no greater champion than Jamie Hoobanoff, founder of The Leadership Agency.

 The Leadership Agency aims to connect high-end B2B clients with innovative and diverse technology companies.
 And, even though the Agency effuses a predominantly sales-like culture, Hoobanoff is most proud of their commitment to diversity.

-The Leadership Agency also just took home an accolade at the recent Canadian HR Awards - The HRD Readers’ Choice Award for Best Service Provider (Fewer Than 100 Employees).
+The Leadership Agency also just took home an accolade at last year’s Canadian HR Awards - The HRD Readers’ Choice Award for Best Service Provider (Fewer Than 100 Employees).

 This is a key aspect of operating in the tech space right now.
 Not only is technology a saturated market, but bad press has put more pressure on moral company’s like Hoobanoff’s.
 Fighting the good fight has become something she’s been know for.